Monitor alerts in Defender for Cloud Apps

 - Adjust the policy that matched the alert to improve future alert matches.

-- Resolving an alert gives you the option to enter a comment and Send feedback to the Cloud App Security team.
+- Resolving an alert gives you the option to enter a comment and Send feedback to the Defender for Cloud Apps team.

 Deployment of our enhanced alert monitoring and management experience

-As part of our ongoing improvements to monitoring and managing alerts, the Cloud App Security Alerts page has been improved based on your feedback.
+As part of our ongoing improvements to monitoring and managing alerts, the Defender for Cloud Apps Alerts page has been improved based on your feedback.
 In the enhanced experience, the Resolved and Dismissed statuses are replaced by the Closed status, and closed alerts have one of the following resolution types:

 - True positive: An alert on a confirmed malicious activity